ccny-physics-sims/ccny-physics-sims.github.io/_posts/2016-09-04-philosophy-of-a-sim.md

 ![Bad user interface](/img/badui2.jpg)

-<p class="callout">Design Principle: A use should look at a sim and know immediately what to do.
+<p class="callout">Design Principle: A user should look at a sim and know (nearly) immediately what to do.
 They might not understand the science behind it yet, but they shouldn't struggle with learning the interface.</p>

 ### Design